lucas-lm/alchebeer/README.md

 yarn
 ```

-Then, run the development server:
+Create a .env.local file in the root of the project or simply rename .env.local.example to .env.local and put your MongoDB URL in place of `<your MongoDB URI>`.
+Save this file and run the development server:

 ```bash
 npm run dev